disponible únicamente en inglés

 Project timeline: Target in service by 2033

-This timeline would allow for a facility to be constructed and online by 2033 to help meet SRP's significant resource need in early 2030.
+This timeline would allow SRP to construct the facility for an online date of 2033 to help meet SRP's significant resource need in early 2030.

 Past events